 - Clean out the fridge meals… Coming soon

 Limit yourself to one recipe per meal.
-Instead of trying to make a main dish and some sides, stick to one main recipe and then steamed or roasted vegetables for side dishes, and something simple for dessert.
-I usually like to make something like these no bake caramel cups, or these healthy gluten free brownies, and pull one out when I need a dessert.
-That way I have something homemade, so I don’t have something loaded with sugar and fat, but it’s a zero effort solution.
+Instead of trying to make a main dish and some sides, stick to one main recipe.
+And then steamed or roasted vegetables for side dishes, and something simple for dessert.
+I usually like to make something like these no bake caramel cups, or these healthy gluten free brownies.
+I just pull one out when I need a dessert.
+That way I have something homemade.
+And, so I don’t have something loaded with sugar and fat, but it’s a zero effort solution.

 Make a list of all the ingredients that you’re going to need.
 Sort your items by aisle and section.
 There’s an awesome meal planning kit to get you going with all the tools that you need to plan like a total boss girl.
-This will save you can save tons of time at the grocery store… So you can get out of the dairy aisle and back into your life!
-Here’s the meal planning kit that you can download to get your organise on. [link]
+This will save you can save tons of time at the grocery store.
+So you can get out of the dairy aisle and back into your life!

 So, organise your list based on fresh fruit/veg, dairy, bakery, and pantry aisles.

 Every night before you go to bed, take a quick look at what you’re making the following night.
 That way you can be even more prepared.
 You can take any thing out of the freezer, or put something in to marinade.
 Whatever it is, you know what’s comin achya tomorrow.

 Use these 6 steps to get meal planning like a pro and download your meal planning kit to get started.

 Stay tuned for our follow up post Meal Prepping 101 where I show you exactly how to prep all that amazing food you’ve just bought.
 We’ll walk through what to do with it when you get home and how to make it work for you during the week.